joemphilips/docker-lnd-handson/1-LND.md

 ### Payment

-First you must open channel according to the above tutorial.
+Don't forget to first open a channel according to the above tutorial.

 ```sh
 # Alice Creates payment request for 1000 millisatothis